On the Variance of the Optimal Alignments Score for Binary Random Words and an Asymmetric Scoring Function

-This last equality directly implies \eqref{muiless}. \end{proof}\\[3mm] Our next lemma is related to the local limit theorem for multidimensional regenerative processes: \begin{lemma} There exist a constant $k_1>0$ such that for all all $n$, we have:\\ for all $\vec{n}\in I^n$, the inequality
+Our next lemma is related to the local limit theorem for multidimensional regenerative processes: \begin{lemma} There exist a constant $k_1>0$ such that for all $n$, and all $\vec{n}\in I^n$,

-holds. \end{lemma} \begin{proof}Let $T_i$ be the end of the i-th block in the infinite sequence $X_1,X_2,X_3,\ldots$.
-To simplify notation, we assume that the finite sequence $X=X_1X_2\ldots X_n$ got extended to an infinite sequence of iid Bernoulli random variables with parameter $1/2$.
+\end{lemma} \begin{proof}Let $T_i$ be the location of the end of the $i$-th block in the infinite sequence $X_1,X_2,X_3,\ldots$.
+To simplify notation, we assume that the finite sequence $X=X_1X_2\cdots X_n$ got extended to an infinite sequence of iid Bernoulli random variables with parameter $1/2$.
 In this way, $T_i$ is well defined even when $T_i>n$.
-(Note that here we consider all the blocks, and not just the blocks of zeros).
+(Note that here we consider all the blocks, and not just the blocks of zeros.)
 Let $Z_i$ denote the length of the $i$-th block of $X$.
-Hence, we have that $Z_i=T_i-T_{i-1}$ and
+Hence, $Z_i=T_i-T_{i-1}$ and

-\\[3mm] { For a numerical example: Take $X=00111001\ldots$.
-Then find $T_1=3$, $T_2=5$ and $T_3=8$. }\\[3mm] Note that $T_1,T_2,\ldots$ are the arrival times of a renewal process.
-The interarrival times $Z_1,Z_2,\ldots$ are iid geometric random variables with parameter $2$ and hence $E[Z_i]=2$.\\ We assume that $n/4$ is an integer in order to simplify notation.
-There are $n/2$ blocks in $X$ iff $T_{n/2}=n$.\\ The event that the blocks of ones cover half the text $X$ can be described by the equality
+Note that $T_1,T_2,\ldots$ are the arrival times of a renewal process.
+The interarrival times $Z_1,Z_2,\ldots$ are iid geometric random variables with parameter $2$ and hence $\E[Z_i]=2$.
+We also assume that $n/4$ is an integer in order to simplify notation.
+There are $n/2$ blocks in $X$ if and only if $T_{n/2}=n$.
+The event that the blocks of ones cover half the text $X$ can be described by the equality

 Let $\vec{n}=(n_1,n_2,n_4,n_5)\in I^n$.
 We have that